 logo

-Research has shown that simple blood tests can predict the likelihood of recurrence of extrahepatic cholangiocarcinoma.
+A study has found that a simple blood test can predict the likelihood of extrahepatic bile duct cancer recurrence.

-The pathway through which bile produced in the liver flows down to the duodenum is called the bile duct.
-The part inside the liver is called the intrahepatic bile duct, and the part connected from outside the liver to the duodenum is called the extrahepatic bile duct.
-Cancers that develop in the extrahepatic bile duct have a high recurrence rate of 50-70% even after surgery.
-However, there has been no method available to predict the likelihood of recurrence in advance.
+The path through which bile produced in the liver descends to the duodenum is called the bile duct.
+The part inside the liver is called the intrahepatic bile duct, and the part outside the liver that connects to the duodenum is called the extrahepatic bile duct.
+Even with surgery, cancer arising in the extrahepatic bile duct has a high recurrence rate of 50-70%.
+However, until now, there has been no method to predict the likelihood of recurrence.

-Professor Yoo Chang-hoon’s team from the Department of Oncology at Seoul Asan Medical Center analyzed the correlation between circulating tumor DNA (ctDNA) detection and disease-free survival in 89 patients who underwent surgery and adjuvant chemotherapy for extrahepatic cholangiocarcinoma between January 2017 and November 2020, using blood tests for ctDNA analysis.
+Professor Yoo Chang-hoon's team at the Department of Oncology at Seoul Asan Medical Center analyzed the correlation between the detection of circulating tumor nucleic acid (ctDNA) and disease-free survival in 89 patients who underwent surgery and adjuvant chemotherapy for extrahepatic bile duct cancer from January 2017 to November 2020.

-Professor Yoo Chang-hoon stated, "Extrahepatic bile duct cancer has a high recurrence rate even after surgery, and there has been a continuous demand in clinical practice for biomarkers that can more accurately predict the risk of recurrence."
-He added, "By detecting circulating tumor DNA through a simple blood test before discovering cancer recurrence via CT or MRI, we can early identify the possibility of recurrence and enable proactive treatment."
+Professor Yoo Chang-hoon said, “Extrahepatic cholangiocarcinoma has a high recurrence rate even after surgery, so the need for a biomarker that can more accurately predict the risk of recurrence has been continuously raised in clinical practice.”
+He added, “If we can detect circulating tumor nucleic acids with a simple blood test before detecting cancer recurrence with CT or MRI, and identify the possibility of recurrence early, it is expected that preemptive treatment will be possible.”

 ==================

-If it can be known through a blood test
+If you can find out with a blood test

 7